microsoft/FluidFramework/Guidelines.md

 | to      | Object.toString()                  | Constructs a new instance from the given argument(s) via a shallow or deep copy (contrast with ‘as’).
 Same as ‘from’, but resides as a static method on the type being constructed.                                                                                       |
 | from    | Array.from()                       | Constructs a new instance from the given argument(s) via a shallow or deep copy (contrast with ‘as’).
 Similar to a constructor, but implies a conversion of one type to another.
 Same as ‘to’, but resides as a static method on the type being constructed.              |

-#### ✔ DO use verb expressions when naming functions/methods

-Naming functions using verb expressions helps differentiate them at a glance from other kinds of entities (typically named using nouns).

-For example, prefer `create` over `foo` for a function that creates an `Foo` object.

 ### Modules

 #### ✔ DO minimize the number of required packages